Eastern Iowa Community Colleges

 In 1966 Scott Community College was formed by an act of the Iowa General Assembly.
 At that time, it began offering the limited number of career technology programs for adults and high school youth previously held by the Davenport Community School System.
 It continued to offer solely career programs until 1979 when it added arts and sciences programs through a merger with Palmer Junior College.

-From an initial enrollment of 240 students, Scott Community College has grown to include the Urban Campus and Urban Center, both in downtown Davenport, the West Davenport Center as well as the main campus in Bettendorf, situated on 181 acres of land donated by the Aluminum Company of America (ALCOA).
+From an initial enrollment of 240 students, Scott Community College has grown to include the Urban Campus in downtown Davenport, the West Davenport Center as well as the main campus in Bettendorf, situated on 181 acres of land donated by the Aluminum Company of America (ALCOA).